hangzhaomit/HACS-dataset/README.md

 Paper: https://arxiv.org/abs/1712.09374

 ### *Updates on v1.1.1
 A minor change comparing to v1.1: we remove some invalid videos from the dataset.
-This should not affect the testing set.

 ## Download Annotation Files
 1. Clone this repository: